 Service dogs or service-dogs-in-training for guests with disabilities are allowed.
 All other animals are prohibited.

 Baby changing areas are available at all Street level restrooms; and in Men’s and Women’s restrooms on the Concourse level at sections 1-2, 11-12, 14-15, 17-18, 22-23, 26-27.

-Bag Check areas will be made available on a first-come-first-serve basis on South Lawn (near Gate 23) and Lot 4 parking lot (near Gate 4).
-Bag check opens four hours prior to kickoff and closes one hour after the game.
-The availability of bag checks are subject to change without notice.
+Bag Check areas will be made available on a first-come-first-serve basis on South Lawn (near Gate 23).
+Bag check opens when gates open and closes one hour after the event.
+The availability of bag checks and fees are subject to change without notice.

 The Coliseum prohibits bags, backpacks and other containers from entering the venue, with the following exceptions:

 - One bag that is clear plastic, vinyl or PVC and does not exceed 12” by 6” by 12”, or;

 - A one-gallon clear plastic storage bag (Ziploc bag or similar).